EMPLOYMENT LAW NEWS

 Other portions of paid sick leave in California include:

-In Colorado, the state’s paid sick leave law went into effect for all employers in 2022 and covers all employees in the state, including migratory laborers.
+In Colorado, the state’s paid sick leave law went into effect for all employers in 2022 and covers all employees in the state, including migratory laborers, but with the exception of independent contractors and employees subject to the federal railroad unemployment insurance act.

 Eligible Reasons for Use

 Colorado is one of many states with broadly defined reasons for use under the paid sick leave law.
-In addition to an employee’s illness, and caring for a family member, the Colorado law allows employees to use leave for issues related to a death in the family.
+In addition to an employee’s illness, and caring for a family member, the Colorado law allows employees to use leave for issues related to a death in the family; safe time for employee or employee’s family member; time off related to closure of employee’s place of business or the school or place of care of employee’s child due to a public health emergency; time off to care for a family member because their school or place of care is closed due to inclement weather, loss of power, heating, water, or other unexpected occurrence; an unexpected occurrence resulting in the employee needing to evacuate their residence.

 Covered Family Member